GarryPatchett/QuickVectors.FSharp/TUTORIAL.md

 ## Step 13 - Varying The Stroke Thickness

-And now you want the thicknesses of the stroke to vary?
+And now you want the thicknesses of the strokes to vary?
 Again, easily done.

 ```fsharp
 #r "nuget: QuickVectors.Export.FSharp"